red-collar-official/flutter_kore/docs/custom_instances.md

 You can create custom instances by extending <b>MvvmInstance</b> class and mixing several mixins.

+You also need to specify input type for custom instances.
+It is passed as generic argument.
+Then input is available in all initialization methods.

 You can read about default methods of <b>MvvmInstance</b> [here](./mvvm_instance.md).

 Here we will discuss mixins.